EQT Corporation: History

 In 1884, Michael and Obediah Haymaker struck gas outside of Pittsburgh, PA.
 Four years later, the Equitable Gas Company was incorporated as a subsidiary of Philadelphia Company.

 In 1950, the company separated from the Philadelphia Company and was listed on the New York Stock Exchange.

 The company changed its corporate name to Equitable Resources, Inc. in 1984.
-The company offered the first fixed bill energy contract in U.S. in 1995.
+The company offered the first fixed bill energy contract in the U.S. in 1995.
 This is a contract in which the price a customer pays for energy is fixed no matter what the actual cost is during the life of the contract.

 Equitable Resources made a number of acquisitions in the late 1990s.
 In 1997, the company acquired Northeast Energy Services Co.
 (NORESCO) for $77 million and a number of offshore oil and gas fields from Chevron Corporation for $80.6 million.
 In 2000, the company acquired Appalachian wells and reserves from Statoil.

-The company was added to the S&P 500 Index in 10028, but removed in 2018.
+The company was added to the S&P 500 Index in 2008, but removed in 2018.

 In February 2009, the company changed its name to EQT Corporation.
 EQT opened one of the first compressed natural gas (CNG) fueling stations in the Strip District of Pittsburgh in 2011.
 That same year, David L. Porges was named chief executive officer.

 EQT sold its natural gas distribution business in 2013 to Peoples Natural Gas for $740 million.
 In March 2017, Steven Schlotterbeck became chief executive officer, He resigned in March 2018. and in November the company acquired Rice Energy.
 EQT spun off its pipeline division, Equitrans Midstream, in 2018.